janohirmas/EcoLabels_experiment/bugs_and_improvements.md

 # BUGS

-> Instructions: there is still more slides than the current ones.
-Your function should look how many slides there are and act according to that.
-That should not be a value.
-But don't worry, change it manually now, I will fix it for the future.

-> Now the arrows don't appear until a couple of slides.

-> Instructions: Size of the screen is more than 100vw, then when I press left or right the whole page moves.
-This can be a bit distracting.

-(Are these still an issue?)

 > Questionnaire: progress bar moves together with autocomplete dropdown menu.
 It should flow over it without the progress bar moving anywhere

-> Instructions: slide 7 (questions) "jumps" down.
-Something wrong with container placement

 > Infographic: when Next button appears on Slide 3, the dots stop working (cannot switch slide with them anymore).
 Probably something to do with the placing of the button.